 Ms. Forest has led or overseen more than 50 investments in technology companies in Canada and abroad over the past 15 to 20 years.
 She has played a pivotal role in the investment, growth and exit of Radian6, leading to a twenty-three times return on capital invested, one of the most successful technology exits in Canadian history.
 As co-CEO of Brightspark 3.0, Ms. Forest helped develop Internet solutions that led to the creation and growth of Jewlr.com and iStopOver.com.

 Ms. Forest is a member of the Advisory Committee on Small Business and Entrepreneurship for the Government of Canada, as well as a member of the Canadian Digital Media Network advisory board.
 She also sits on the Board of Directors of a number of companies, such as Protecode, Hopper, eXludus, b5media, and Jazinga.

-Arvind Gupta is the CEO and Scientific Director of Mitacs, a Canadian not-for-profit research organization dedicated to developing the next generation of innovators with scientific and business skills in partnership with companies, government and academia.
+Arvind Gupta was most recently President and Vice-Chancellor of the University of British Columbia.
+From 2000 to 2014, Dr. Gupta was CEO and Scientific Director of Mitacs, a Canadian not-for-profit research organization dedicated to developing the next generation of innovators with scientific and business skills in partnership with companies, government and academia.
 He is also a Professor in the Department of Computer Science at the University of British Columbia.

 Maureen Kempston Darkes was President and General Manager of General Motors of Canada Limited (GMCL) and Vice President of General Motors Corporation from 1994 to 2001.
 In 2002, she was appointed General Motors Corporation Group Vice President and President, GM Latin America, Africa and Middle East (LAAM) and a member of the General Motors Automotive Strategy Board, positions which she held until her retirement from General Motors in December 2009.